kehantan/labbook/docs/assays/plaque.rst

 **Objective:** To quantify the virus titer in a virus sample.

-* Cells used = Vero
+* Vero cells are used in this protocol, seeded in 6 well plate.
+For plaque assays in 12 well plate or well plate of other sizes, the procedures are the same, just the volume of liquids, number of cells, and volume of reagents used are different.
-* This protocol demonstrate plaque assay in 6 well plate.
-For plaque in 12 well plate or well plate of other sizes, the procedures are the same, just the volume of liquids, number of cells, and volume of reagents used are different.
+* This is just a guideline for plaque assay, adjust the parameters according to literature or should you see fit.
 * Schematics of plaque assay can be found `here <https://docs.google.com/presentation/d/12KLdlDftXJ22pbflFmYKli6ztxyudEKHW6V2Ocw5Nhg/edit?usp=sharing>`_

 Trypsininse, cell count, seed cells
 ------------------------------------

-* Amount of cells harvested from a T75 flask with 80% confluency should be sufficient to seed at least 2 6 well plate with 600,000 cells in each well for next day virus infection.
+* Amount of cells harvested from a T75 flask with 80% confluency should be sufficient to seed at least two 6 well plate with 600,000 cells in each well for next day virus infection.
 * Number of cells to be seeded into each well depends on which day you want to do infection.

     * Seed 6 well plate with 600,000 cells per well for next day infection